 The irritant damages the vein walls, causing them to swell, adhere and seal shut.
 The vein then slowly turns into scar tissue and gradually disappears over a period of weeks.
-Sclerotherapy is generally performed in the doctor’s office in less than 30 minutes and is considered highly effective when properly done, although the same vein may require multiple injections and repeat treatments over time.
+Sclerotherapy is generally performed in the clinic in less than 30 minutes and is considered highly effective when performed correctly, although the same vein may require multiple injections and repeat treatments over time.
 The treatment can be painful, with a burning or stinging sensation common, but the discomfort usually passes in a few minutes.
-Side effects are generally mild and temporary, and can include skin sores, superficial phlebitis (inflammation of the vein), bruises and discoloration around the treatment site.
+Side effects are generally mild and temporary, and can include skin sores, superficial phlebitis (inflammation of the vein), bruising and discoloration around the treatment site.

 This is the traditional surgical approach to varicose veins which can still have its place as part of a treatment package.
 In this technique the varicose vein is physically removed.

-Our surgeon does not use this to treat large veins in the thigh as it requires general anesthesia and produces significant post-operative pain and bruising with an associated lengthy and uncomfortable recovery period.
+Our surgeon does not use this to treat large veins in the thigh as it requires general anaesthesia and produces significant post-operative pain and bruising with an associated lengthy and uncomfortable recovery period.

-The technique is however highly effective to remove small veins in the lower leg under local anaesthetic.
+However, the technique is highly effective for the remove of small veins in the lower leg, under local anaesthetic.